hms-dbmi/viv/tutorial/README.md

 #### Option 1: Create a Bio-Formats "raw" Zarr

 The first option is to use `bioformats2raw` with `--file_type=zarr`.
-The default "raw" file type is currently [n5](https://github.com/saalfeldlab/n5), so the flag is required to generate the zarr-based output.
+The default "raw" file type is currently [n5](https://github.com/saalfeldlab/n5), so the flag is required to generate the Zarr-based output.
 This command will create the OME-XML metadata along with a pyramidal Zarr for high-resolution images.

 ```bash